astra1dev/AUnlocker/README.md

 - Launch Among Us.
 The first launch will take **MUCH** longer, so don't worry if you have to wait a few minutes.

 ## Linux
-Check out [this guide](https://docs.bepinex.dev/articles/advanced/proton_wine.html) to get BepInEx (framework AUnlocker is build upon) working.
+Check out [this guide](https://docs.bepinex.dev/articles/advanced/proton_wine.html) and [this guide](https://docs.bepinex.dev/master/articles/advanced/steam_interop.html) to get BepInEx (framework AUnlocker is build upon) working.
 Then follow the steps for Windows.

 </details>